joealden/corum-client/docs/3-development.md

 need to be manually updated as the redirect will trigger GraphQL queries that will update the cache.

-Unlike like previous error handling functions, this function redirects the user to an error page.
+Unlike previous error handling code, this function redirects the user to an error page.

-I have left out a section explaining the `newSubforum` function on the new subforum page because it is very similar, if not even more simple that this function.
+I have left out a section explaining the `newSubforum` function on the 'New Subforum' page because it is very similar, if not even more simple that this function.

 #### Login Page